I call my dolls Natural Fibre Art Dolls or Waldorf Inspired Dolls, depending on how they have been made. I also make baby dolls both ways.

 These day I also have been using another fabric that also has the OEKO-TEX® Standard 100 class 1 certificate.
 A lovely fabric that has been created in Turkey by WaldorfiaHago.

 Inside, my dolls are filled with sheep’s wool which makes these lovely dolls warm and soft.
-For special requests, I can use organic wool for filling the doll.

 For my Waldorf Inspired, more traditional looking dolls I used to make the hair